|

 cycle of rest and activity.

-There are still people who are in tune with nature
+There are still people who are in tune with nature at

-the sun in the sky at any given time of year.
+sun in the sky at any given time of year.

 The wisest of these combine the many benefits of